mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 > NOTE: the above mentioned addressing parameters are not mapped to any of the PubSub `UADP NetworkMessage` parameters.
 In other word there is not semantic relationship with the OPC UA and, therefore, the parameters must be provided separately by the application configuration.

 The messages (`UADP NetworkMessage`) are transparently transported as the payload of the Ethernet frame.
 For OPC UA Ethernet the MaxNetworkMessageSize plus additional headers shall be limited to an Ethernet frame size of 1522 Byte

+## Conclusion

+- OPC UA and Ethernet are unrelated, i.e. there is no semantic relationship between both
+- OPC UA is recognized as the Internet technology, but this mapping makes sense only for broadcast domain (local network segment)
+- OPC UA PubSub over the TSN is misleading term because each protocol can be transported over this particular Ethernet dialect
+- Time sensitive doesn’t mean real time – it means no jitter (improves deterministic communication)

 ## See also